 The Project includes public improvements to roadways, as well as installation of new sidewalks, new bike lanes, and transit improvements to improve multi-modal mobility and interconnectivity.
 Improvements to major roads such as North Mathilda Avenue would be designed to enable improved multimodal access to area transit stations.
-Where block lengths are long, new connector streets or public bicvcle/pedestrian pathways mav be required to divide the block and improve internal circulation.
+Where block lengths are long, new connector streets or public bicycle/pedestrian pathways mav be required to divide the block and improve internal circulation.
 The Project would include alterations to approximately 35,216 linear feet of streetscape, including pedestrian and landscape improvements (Figure 2-6).
-Improvements along existing bike lanes and parallel parking opportunities to improve accessibility and circulation.

-roadways including the following range of improvement types:
+Improvements along existing roadways including the following range of improvement types: